 “Poor man’s” copyright is the act of mailing yourself a copy of your work or publishing it to a third-party website (like YouTube) to document when it was created.
 There is no provision in copyright law regarding “poor man’s” copyright and it is not a substitute for registering your works with the U.S. Copyright Office.

 Note: It is now mandatory to register your copyrights with the U.S. Copyright Office before filing a lawsuit.
 Only copyright holders who have obtained a decision regarding their application may file a lawsuit.
-Obtaining a decision from the Copyright Office can take 3-7 months.
 Pending applications are not eligible.

 There are a number of benefits to registering your works with the U.S. Copyright Office:

 - You receive a certificate as physical proof of your registration.

 - There is a public record of your ownership.